ICE arrest at Delano courthouse stokes fears entire justice system may suffer

 He hoped to rally local attorneys and judges against the practice in an effort to keep ICE out of courthouses.

-“We just found out about this hours ago so we’re trying to address it as quickly as we possibly can,” he said Thursday afternoon.
+“We just found out about this hours ago so we’re trying to address it as quickly as we possibly can,” he said July 25.

 He pointed to a decision by a federal judge in June, in which ICE was barred in Massachusetts from making arrests in courthouses.